ruixiao24/ruixiao24.github.io/_pages/about.md

 I'm a fourth year PhD student in Computer Science at Zhejiang University under the supervision of [Prof. Jinsong Han](https://person.zju.edu.cn/en/hanjinsong).
 I also work closely with [Prof. Jun Han](http://www.junhan.org/) from KAIST.

-My research interests are broad, encompassing visible light communication [_MobiSys'24_], wireless sensing [_INFOCOM'24, SenSys'21_], and cyber-physical security [_MobiCom'23, USENIX Security'21_].
+My research interests are broad, encompassing visible light communication, wireless sensing, and cyber-physical security.
+I have published papers in several top conferences, including ACM MobiCom, MobiSys, SenSys, and USENIX Security.
 I received my B.S. in Physics with honors at Zhejiang University in 2020.

 # News
 - 03/2024.
 Our paper on optical camera communication is accepted at **[MobiSys 2024](https://sigmobile.org/mobisys/2024/)**.